 One of the key differences between testbench code and design code is that we don't need to synthesize the testbench.

 As a result of this, we can use special constructs which consume time.
 In fact, this is crucial for creating test stimulus.

 We have a construct available to us in Verilog which enables us to model delays.
-We use the # character followed by the number of time units to model a delay in verilog.
+In verilog, we use the # character followed by a number of time units to model delays.

 As an example, the verilog code below shows an example of using the delay operator to wait for 10 time units.

 One important thing to note here is that there is no semi-colon at the end of the code.
 When we write code to model a delay in Verilog, this would actually result in compilation errors.

 It is also common to write the delay in the same line of code as the assignment.
 This effectively acts as a scheduler, meaning that the change in signal is scheduled to take place after the delay time.